Matthelonianxl/XFI/README.md

 Setting up XFI is really simple:

-Make sure jQuery is available in your page
+- Make sure jQuery is available in your page
-Add the XFI script to your page
+- Add the XFI script to your page
-Set the multiple attribute and add a CSS class of 'xfi' to any file inputs on which you want to enable XFI Call $.XFI() after the DOM has loaded
+- Set the multiple attribute and add a CSS class of '`xfi`' to any file inputs on which you want to enable XFI
+- Call `$.XFI()` after the DOM has loaded

 XFI only has two configuration options, both of which are optional:

 **submitButtonFeeback**

 (Boolean) Whether or not to use the form's submit button to provide feedback to the user about file uploads that are taking place on form submission.
 Defaults to true.

 **debug**

 (Boolean) Whether or not to put XFI into debug mode.
 In debug mode XFI will log to the JavaScript console if it is available.
 Defaults to false.

 For example: